 Haynesville rigs and monthly additions from one average rig

-The number of active rigs at the Haynesville Shale was 33 in November 2015, up from 29 in October.
-A year ago, there were 49 drilling rigs in the region.
+The number of active rigs at the Haynesville Shale was 35 in September, down from 37 in August.
+A year ago, there were 55 drilling rigs in the region.
 It’s important to note that most of the Haynesville rigs are horizontal in trajectory.

-From November 2007 to November 2015, additional natural gas production per rig at the Haynesville Shale rose from ~1.1 MMcf (million cubic feet) per day to ~5.5 MMcf per day, or by 3.8x.
-In the 12 months leading up to November 2015, the natural gas production addition per rig rose 23%.
+From September 2007 to September 2015, additional natural gas production per rig at the Haynesville Shale rose from ~1.1 MMcf (million cubic feet) per day to 5.7 MMcf per day, or by 4.2x.
+In the 12 months to September 2015, the natural gas production addition per rig rose 16%.

 Have production adjustments started in US shales?

 Crude oil and natural gas production at key US shales rose in the past few years.
-However, aggregate crude oil production in these shales fell in the past eight months.
-Aggregate natural gas production followed suit in the past four months.
+However, aggregate crude oil production in these shales fell in the past five months.
+Aggregate natural gas production followed suit in the past three months.
 The EIA’s projections suggest that production could fall more or stagnate at many of these shales within the next two months.

 In the next two parts of this series, we’ll review the EIA’s crude oil and natural gas production forecasts for the major US shales.